Last Updated | April 17, 2025

 How Long Do Doctors Keep Medical Records?

-There is no universal timeline for retaining and storing medical records.
+There is no universal timeline to know how long are hospital records kept.
 This is because HIPAA laws demand that healthcare providers retain records for six years, while federal law requires them to keep medical records for at least seven years after the medical service is provided to the patients.
 In addition, the timeline goes up to ten years for Medicare patients.
 Since the timeframe for medical record keeping is different for every state, you need to consult the corresponding governing bodies.

-How Can I Get Medical Records From 20 Years Ago?
+How Can I Get Medical Records From 30 Years Ago?

 Doctors and physicians are responsible for documenting patients’ medical and clinical histories.
 This helps them determine whether medical treatment was implemented properly.
 Medical records are extremely sensitive private documents that are stored and shared according to proper legal protection.

-As far as getting the medical records from 20 years ago is concerned, there are multiple methods, but it is challenging.
-This may be due to the closure of the healthcare facility, doctor’s retirement, transfer/move, etc.
+As far as getting the medical records from 20 or 30 years ago is concerned, there are multiple methods, but it is challenging.
+This may be due to the closure of the healthcare facility, doctor’s retirement, transfer/move, etc.Â

-However, you can follow the steps mentioned below to get hold of your twenty years old medical records:
+However, you can follow the steps mentioned below to get hold of your twenty years old medical records:Â

 Check The Documents